 - Answer: Status epilepticus is a seizure that lasts 30 minutes or more, or when seizures repeat without recovery.
-This can be life threatening and so it’s considered to be a medical emergency.
+This can be life threatening is a medical emergency.
 If someone has been having a seizure for more than 5 minutes, or a second seizure begins before the person has fully recovered from a previous one, call 911.
 You can read more about status epilepticus here.

 Can people die from epilepsy?